SS Adoniram Judson

 For actions on October 24 – 29 1944

 In October 1944, the SS Adoniram Judson, first United States Merchant ship to dock at Tacloban, Island of Leyte, during the initial invasion of the Philippines, provided the principal air cover for the landing area for two days until joined by other ships of the expedition.
 Her guns, manned by a skillful and courageous crew, defeated vigorous and continuous attacks by enemy planes in a series of heroic actions.
 During this period she unloaded steel airfield landing mats and other military material vital to the success of the operation.

 The stark courage of her stalwart crew against overpowering odds caused her name to be perpetuated as a Gallant Ship.

-The liberty ship, Adoniram Judson was built by Permanente Metals Corp. at Richmond, California.
+A liberty ship, SS Adoniram Judson was built by Permanente Metals Corp. at Richmond, California.
 Delivered on March 3, 1943, the vessel was immediately placed in operation under a general agent agreement with W. R. Chamberlain Company.

 Operating in the Pacific, the vessel took part in the Philippines campaign in the Fall of 1944.
 Adonriam Judson arrived at San Pedro Bay, offshore of the city of Tacloban on the island of Leyte, on October 23; just two days after the allied invasion of the Philippines had begun.
 The vessel was carrying, among other cargo, metal landing mats that were to be used to construct a temporary air strip on the island.